mparno/fenics-web/source/styleguides.rst

                 filename
                     A string, name of file to load.

+The funtions are defined in the class body such that they automatically have the ``Mesh`` namespace.
-The signature of the functions (in this case the constructors ``Mesh(const Mesh& mesh)`` and ``Mesh(std::string filename)``) **must** be identical to that found in the ``dolfin/mesh/Mesh.h`` file, otherwise subsequent testing will report that the function is not documented and/or obsolete.
+The signature of the functions (in this case the constructors ``Mesh(const Mesh& mesh)`` and ``Mesh(std::string filename)``) **must** be identical to that found in the ``dolfin/mesh/Mesh.h`` file, otherwise subsequent testing will report that the function is not documented (or obsolete).

 .. note::